revilowaldow/BITC/Sessions/2025/09 07 - Session 51.md

 Recieve Weal from Augury

-Perhaps a library in the
+Perhaps a library in the helviti wastes beyond the crimson keep